 One of the most important things that every dog needs is proper training.
 Of course, hiring a professional dog trainer or an animal behaviorist can be very expensive.
 And browsing the training aids in the aisles of a pet supply store may leave you reeling from sticker shock.
 Not to worry!
 You don't have to spend a ton of money to have a well-behaved dog.
-These tips for low-cost dog training will help you train a dog on a budget.

 Consider Clicker Training

 Clicker training is a method of positive reinforcement dog training.
-It involves using a small device called a clicker to let your dog know when he or she does something you like.
+It involves using a small device called a clicker to let your dog know when it does something you like.
 As soon as you click the clicker to mark the behavior, you give your dog a small dog treat.
 It's easy to learn how to clicker train a dog, and you can purchase a clicker for under $2 from any dog supply store.
 There are also a lot of inexpensive options for dog training treats, and since you only use a small treat each time you click, a bag of treats can last awhile.
 To save even more money on treats, use tiny pieces of homemade unseasoned cooked chicken or turkey during training sessions.

 Check out Local Animal Shelters